pic

 Ternary Operator Could Choose A Less Performant Approach

 It's worth remarking that the method chosen by the ternary operator isn't foolproof.
-In the following scenario, it actually chooses the slowest approach.
+In the following example, the ternary operator actually implements the slower approach.

 x = rand(5_000_000)